tazama-lf/AKS-helm/README.md

 ## Prerequisites

-- A Kubernetes cluster up and running.
+- A Kubernetes cluster up and running on AKS.
 - Helm installed on your local machine or wherever you plan to run the commands from.
 - Basic understanding of Kubernetes concepts like namespaces, pods, and ingress.